mpwang/perfect-margin/README.md

 Each function is called with window as its sole arguemnt, returning a non-nil value indicate to ignore the window."
   :group 'perfect-margin)
 ```

+## Customize window fringes

+perfect-margin by default set both left and right fringe of all windows to zero, this might cause problem in some corner cases if
+another package which also manipulate fringes is enabled.

+You can set `perfect-margin-hide-fringes` to `nil` to tell perfect-margin not to manipulate fringes.

 # Additional binding on margin area